Dual Diagnosis IOP in Sioux Falls, SD

 Relapse Prevention

-Relapse prevention in dual diagnosis treatment goes beyond substance use — it addresses the mental health triggers that increase vulnerability to relapse, building a comprehensive safety plan that accounts for both conditions.
+Relapse prevention in dual diagnosis treatment goes beyond substance use.
+It also addresses the mental health triggers that increase vulnerability to relapse, building a comprehensive safety plan that accounts for both conditions.

 Group Therapy